minemeraj/arriving/Driving/README.txt

 	toilet LxWxH: 69 cm X 36 cm x 36.5 cm wardrobe LxWxH: 58 cm X 89.4 cm X 260 cm

+	On the buildings:

+	The bell tower is modeled on the Treviglio's bell Tower, tall 65m with a base of 8X8 meters.